sfc-gh-gcharriere/workshops/cortex_analyst/SESSION_4_SNOWFLAKE_INTELLIGENCE.md

 - Creates an `agents` schema to store all agent definitions
 - Grants appropriate privileges for agent creation and access
 - Makes agents discoverable to all users with PUBLIC role
+- Sets your default role and warehouse (required for Snowflake Intelligence to work)

 **Important Notes:**
 - By default, Snowflake Intelligence uses the user's default role and default warehouse